Informationretrieval2016/furnito/README.md

 <h3 id='pbm'>Probabilistic Model</h3>

-We also tryied to rank documents by asesss the most likely relevant document according to user query.
+We also tried to rank documents by asessing the most likely relevant document according to the user query.
 Based on probabilistic basis, we implemented 2 models:

-`unigram_probability_model`, this is the most simple probabilistic model that use language model to model user query text.
+The `unigram_probability_model`, this is the most simple probabilistic model that use language model to model user query text.
 Statisticsl language model is a probability distribution over word sequence.

-`query_likely_model`, we use the whole furniture data as a reference language model, and by using *linear-interpolation-smoothing*, get our second model.
+The `query_likely_model`, we use the whole furniture data as a reference language model, and by using *linear-interpolation-smoothing*, get our second model.
 This model use smoothing method based on reference set to give each unseen term an estimate probability.
 We'll evaluate the model in the later evaluation section.

 <h3 id='l2r'>Learning to Rank</h3>